Johor Bahru: Bus

-The main bus terminals of the city are Johor Bahru Sentral and Larkin Sentral located in Larkin.
-Major local bus operators in the city are Causeway Link, MyBAS, Maju and S&S. Buses in Johor Bahru currently accept cashless payments such as Visa card, NFC using smartphone or smartwatch, and QR code payment, making it the first Malaysian city to support contactless payment using smart devices on urban bus network.
+The main bus terminals of the city are Johor Bahru Sentral (JB Sentral), and Larkin Sentral located in Larkin.
+Major local bus operators in the city are the Causeway Link, BAS.MY, Maju and S&S. Buses in Johor Bahru currently accept cashless payments such as credit cards, NFC using smartphone or smartwatch, and QR code payment, making it the first Malaysian city to support contactless payment using smart devices on urban bus network.

-Public electric buses in Johor Bahru, connecting city centre with the suburbs.

-Other bus terminals include Taman Johor Jaya Bus Terminal and Ulu Tiram Bus Terminal.
 Larkin Sentral has direct bus services to and from many destinations in West Malaysia, Thailand and Singapore, while Taman Johor Jaya and Ulu Tiram Bus Terminals serve local destinations.